-The computer engineering program is accredited by the Engineering Commission of ABET.
+The Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET.

 Here’s the deal: Upon graduation, you’ll find yourself out in the industry as a newly-minted engineer, having been exposed to all things computer engineering related — a theoretical framework for learning how to design anything.